Reception - Czechia

 Location of the centres within the country Transit area of Václav Havel Airport Prague.
 Zastávka (South Moravian Region).

-Name of the reception facility Residential Centres
+Name of the reception facility Residential centres

 Regime Open